vonfalk/storm-javavis/doc/index.md

 Downloads
 ----------

-Storm is currently a work in progress, and it is not ready for any official releases yet.
-Therefore, there is no version numbering for binaries and documentation at the moment.
-This will be introduced when the language is closer to completion.

-Currently, Storm only works on Windows, 32-bit.
-It will be ported to other platforms in the future, but nothing is planned yet, as the main focus is to complete the language first.
-The download contains an executable along with code required for Basic Storm to work properly.
-Furthermore libraries for sound playback, image loading and basic GUI creation is included.
-The source code for the project is available upon request to [info@storm-lang.org](mailto:info@storm-lang.org).
+Go to the download page by clicking the button to the right.
+Precompiled binaries for Windows (32-bit) and Linux (64-bit, X86-64) are provided.

-To run the compiler, simply unpack the zip-file and run `StormMain.exe`, and the top loop for Basic Storm should start.
-The compiler does not need any external libraries.
-It is statically linked to the C runtime, and only depends on the Windows API and `dbghelp.dll`. `dbghelp.dll` is included with Windows, at least from Windows XP, so that should not be any problem.
-It even runs on Wine (tested with Wine version 1.7.40 on Arch Linux).
+To run the compiler, simply unpack the archive file and run `Storm` (`Storm.exe` on Windows), and the top loop for Basic Storm should start.
+The compiler does not need any external libraries aside from the C and C++ standard libraries.
+The Windows version uses `dbghelp.dll`, which is included with Windows, to pretty-print stack traces.

 Documentation
 --------------